Funding projects that combat the climate and nature crisis

 WHAT CAN THE GRANT BE SPENT ON?

-Grants of up to £5000 could provide up to 100% of project costs, and can be for capital, revenue and core expenditure.
+Grants can provide up to 100% of project costs, and can be for capital, revenue and core expenditure.
 The grants can be used to develop practical activity that aids de-carbonisation and/or biodiversity locally e.g.:

 • by re-wilding an area